Asbury Park Convention Hall: Concerts

 Concerts at Convention Hall continued even after Septee's retirement.
-From the late 1970s to the 1990s, acts including The Allman Brothers Band, Judas Priest, Iron Maiden, Korn, Marilyn Manson, Earth Crisis, Blue Öyster Cult, Tool, Ted Nugent, King Crimson, Peter Gabriel, Elvis Costello, The Clash, Van Halen, Blondie, The Kinks, Weezer, Joe Jackson, No Doubt and The Goo Goo Dolls played the hall.
+From the late 1970s to the 1990s, acts including The Allman Brothers Band, Judas Priest, Iron Maiden, Korn, Marilyn Manson, Earth Crisis, Blue Öyster Cult, Tool, Ted Nugent, King Crimson, Peter Gabriel, Elvis Costello, The Clash, Van Halen, Blondie, The Kinks, Weezer, Joe Jackson, Todd Rundgren's Utopia, No Doubt and The Goo Goo Dolls played the hall.

 Beginning in the late 1990s Convention Hall gained a strong association with Bruce Springsteen.
 He held rehearsals for upcoming tours there (with fans standing outside to get early ideas of what the shows would bring), some ticketed public rehearsal shows, and several December holiday shows in conjunction with The Max Weinberg 7.
-The large lighted sign on the top of Convention Hall reads "Greetings from Asbury Park", in reference to Springsteen's 1973 debut album Greetings from Asbury Park, N.J.In late 2020 Asbury Audio, the company that handles the concert and event production for the venue owners restored the sign with LED lighting.
+The large lighted sign on the top of Convention Hall reads "Greetings from Asbury Park", in reference to Springsteen's 1973 debut album Greetings from Asbury Park, N.J.
+In late 2020 Asbury Audio, the company that handles the concert and event production for the venue owners restored the sign with LED lighting.

 During the 2000s, acts have included 311, Bob Dylan, Deftones, Incubus, Killswitch Engage, Slipknot, Pantera, Mudvayne, Hatebreed, Taproot, Seether, Papa Roach, Disturbed, Kittie, Fear Factory, Slaves On Dope, Boy Hits Car, Staind, 50 Cent, Tiesto, The Gaslight Anthem, Bouncing Souls, Face to Face, Thrice, Furthur, Jimmy Eat World, The Starting Line, and Dream Theater.
 By this time, Convention Hall had neither heating nor air conditioning.
 At the Hall there were 4 Ford 6cyl engines that ran on natural gas to run the A/C and the Paramount had 40 hp Allis Electric motors to run theirs.